-1. For purpose of safety, sanitation, and general upkeep, the University reserves the right to maintain and make repairs in residence hall rooms

-- any time during the school year.
+- For purpose of safety, sanitation, and general upkeep, the University reserves the right to maintain and make repairs in residence hall rooms any time during the school year.
 In cases of emergency and for the above purpose, staff may enter a room in the presence or absence of the room's occupants at times other than regular working hours. - 2.
 A staff person has reason to believe that some condition exists that constitutes threat to the safety or well-being of the occupants of the building, other individuals, or campus property. - 3.
 A staff person needs to turn off loud stereos, televisions, alarm clocks, or other items that are being bothersome to others. - 4.
-A staff person, upon reasonable cause to believe a probable violation of the University's policy or a violation of local, state, or federal law exists within a room, may enter an individual room or rooms. - 5.
-Random room searches or campus-wide searches may be conducted by University staff at any time in the event a search is deemed advisable in the interest of public safety. - 6.
-A staff person may permit law enforcement or emergency personnel to enter and investigate a student's room as reasonably believed necessary or prudent by the staff. - 7.
+A staff person, in consultation with the Director of Safety and Security or designee, upon reasonable cause to believe a probable violation of the University's policy or a violation of local, state, or federal law exists within a room, may enter an individual room or rooms. - Random room searches or campus-wide searches may be conducted by University staff in consultation with the Director of Safety and Security or designee any time in the event a search is deemed advisable in the interest of public safety. - 6.
+A staff person in consultation with the Director of Safety and Security or designee may permit law enforcement or emergency personnel to enter and investigate a student's room as reasonably believed necessary or prudent by the staff - 7.
 For information concerning other searches, see "Searches on King University Property" located in the Campus Polices section of this handbook.